|

 inlinenoexcept |

-Insert starting in link (contained in 'this' list) the 'list' list.
+Insert starting in link (contained in 'this' list) the.

 | [in,out] | l | List that will be inserted starting from this.
 After the call, l is empty. |